cyancirrus/datastructures/README.md

 # datastructures

-learning some datastructures and algos from the text 'Introduction to Algorithms'
+learning some basic datastructures and algorithms